A couple of gutshots of the 303 simulator (cannot call it clone since it doesnt have a BA662a..)..

 When i was a Londoner, id often catch the 24 bus on sunday mornings from Hampsted Heath to its final destination, Pimlico.
 There was a pub there, next to the bus station where we would go have brunch and shoot pool.
 In the afternoon we would visit the Tate, usually.

-And we would enjoy the beautiful, post modern view of the Battersea Power Station from Pimlico.
+And we would enjoy the haunting, post modern view of the abandoned Battersea Power Station from Pimlico.

-Gilmour used a rams head Big Muff on Animals.
+Gilmour used a rams head Big Muff on Animals apparently.

 Built for a friend on a pcb by OP ELECTRONICS, IT.
 Transistors BC239C from ebay seller, Whazzgroover.
 Sprague caps, etc